xiv3r/binaryninja-api/docs/dev/bnil-modifying.md

 ```

 Finally, insert both actions into the workflow at the same place.
-Insert the dry run first so that, even if the real action is enabled, the dry run still runs on the unchanged state.
+Insert the dry run first, so that, even if the real action is enabled, the dry run still runs on the unchanged state.

 ```py
 wf.insert_after("core.function.generateMediumLevelIL", [